Revision 22-3; Effective Sept. 9, 2022

 1220 Individual Cost Limit

 A Medically Dependent Children Program (MDCP) applicant or member’s STAR Kids individual service plan (SK-ISP) must fall within the applicant or member’s cost limit.
 The managed care organization (MCO) conducts a STAR Kids Screening and Assessment Instrument (SK-SAI) to assess the applicant or member.
-The Texas Medicaid & Healthcare Partnership (TMHP) processes the SK-SAI and determines the applicant or member’s Resource Utilization Group (RUG) value and medical necessity (MN) for MDCP.
+The MCO submits the SK-SAI to the Office of the Medical Director (OMD) through the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP).
+The TMHP LTCOP automatically processes the SK-SAI and calculates the applicant or member’s Resource Utilization Group (RUG) value and determines if medical necessity (MN) is approved.
+The MCO uses the SK-SAI to create the applicant or member’s SK-ISP.
 The cost of the applicant or member’s MDCP services listed on the SK-ISP must be at or under the RUG value.

 PSU staff must refer to 1 Texas Administrative Code (TAC) Section 353.1155, and the STAR Kids Handbook (SKH) for more information about the MDCP cost limit.